aaronhowellai/machine-learning-projects/README.md

   - While I had partially felt like I had missed lectures to travel to London for a disappointing end, I took home those 2 aforementioned encouragements that I will remember for the rest of my life, along with a burning determination to change my future before it changed around me.

 ### Present Day
-I'm currently on a gap year to gain industry experience from an **MSc in Artificial Intelligence** at the University of the West of England (UWE), resuming in September 2026 (completing in May 2027), and recently completed a 6-month internship as a **Software Development Intern** at Independent Composites Ltd sponsored by Made Smarter UK (An Innovate UK scheme).
+- I'm currently an AI Engineer Intern @ Live Digital, a SaaS Recruitment Agency, seeking to automate their processes with an AI-powered client acquisition engine, using a GenAI pipeline, as I am on a gap year to gain industry experience.

-*( Currently seeking paid internships in AI/ML with flexible durations, 2 weeks notice )*
+- I resume studying in September 2026 (completing in May 2027)

-I have also recently been awarded 2x Scholarships and a Youth Development Award from the King's Trust:
+I have also recently been awarded 2x Scholarships and a Youth Development Award from the King's Trust.
 - [O'Reilly DEI Data Science Scholarship (2025-2026 Winner)](https://www.oreilly.com/pub/pr/3468)
 - [MyWorld Scholarship (2024-2025 Winner)](https://www.uwe.ac.uk/courses/funding/scholarships-and-bursaries/myworld-scholarship)
 - [Youth Development Award (2024 Winner)](https://fis.wandsworth.gov.uk/kb5/wandsworth/fsd/service.page?id=A7qrHcKzKKw)